prasad5682/url-shortener/README.md

 # URL Shortener Service with Analytics

 ## Project Overview
 This project is a URL Shortener service similar to bit.ly or TinyURL.
 It converts long URLs into short, easy-to-share links and tracks analytics for every redirect.

-The application is built using FastAPI and SQLite, focusing on clean API design, proper database modeling, and reliable backend functionality.
+The application is built using **FastAPI** and **SQLite**, focusing on clean API design, proper database modeling, and reliable backend functionality.

 ---